Flowers provide the finishing touch to any occasion.

 The foam needs to sit at least 5cm higher than the edge of the container so the side stems can be inserted into the foam

-Any spaces around the foam can be filled in with other soaked off-cuts of foam or crumpled paper.
+Any spaces around the foam can be filled in with other soaked off-cuts of foam or pieces of crumpled paper.

 The foliage (ivy) has been cut to the desired length and inserted around the edges to extend downwards.

-The lizianthus stems have been cut to the desired length – about one and a half the height of the container and inserted in the centre and then placed around having each round slightly lower.
+The lizianthus stems have been cut to the desired length – about one and a half the height of the container and inserted in the centre of the foam and then placed around having each round slightly lower.

 A few buds have been inserted in the top of the arrangement.

 The flowers should be lightly sprayed with water and the foam topped up each day.